peteroupc/peteroupc.github.io/colorgen.md

 - using the [HSL](#HSL) "lightness" (for the latter, see J. Cook, ["Converting color to grayscale"](https://www.johndcook.com/blog/2009/08/24/algorithms-convert-color-grayscale/)), and
 - using one of the three color components (also as seen on T. Helland's site).

 <sup id=Note10>(10)</sup> Although most electronic color displays used three dots per pixel (red, green, and blue), this may hardly be the case today.
 Nowadays, recent electronic displays are likely to use four dots per pixel (red, green, blue, and white, or RGBW), and color spaces following the _RGBW color model_ describe, at least in theory, the intensity those four dots should have in order to reproduce a given color.
-Such color spaces, though, are not yet of practical interest to most programmers outside of display hardware and display driver development.
+Such color spaces, though, are not yet of practical interest to most programmers outside of hardware and driver development for LEDs and electronic displays.

 <sup id=Note11>(11)</sup> Although the CIELAB color model is also often called "perceptually uniform"&mdash;
 - CIELAB "was not designed to have the perceptual qualities needed for gamut mapping", according to [B. Lindbloom](http://www.brucelindbloom.com/index.html?UPLab.html), and